jreich5/photo-showcase/README.md

 ## Development Process (IN PROGRESS)

+## Significant Blockers

+In the course of building this showcase, I encountered several blockers.

+- Getting the RTL tests to work on child components

+It took me a bit of tinkering to understand that in order for me to render child components and test them, I would need to teardown the DOM after testing each component.
+I found that the `afterAll` method in the Bun test runner allowed me to call the `cleanup` method from the React Testing Library.

 ### Inital Setup and Planning

 I started started this project by first building out a <10min prototype in a single HTML file with JavaScript.
 This early prototype in the root of the project is the file called `ten-minute-prototype.html`.
 I did this to get a quick sense of the basic functionality of the project.